Ques.1. What is a database?

 Ans.
 SQL constraints are the set of rules that impose some restriction while insertion, deletion or update of data in the databases.
 In SQL we have both column level as well as table level constraints which are applied at columns and tables respectively.
-Some of constraints in SQL are - Primary Key, Foreign Key, Unique Key, Not NULL, DEFAULT, CHECK and Index constraint.
+Some of the constraints in SQL are – Primary Key, Foreign Key, Unique Key, Not NULL, DEFAULT, CHECK and Index constraint.

 Ques.15.
 What is a Unique constraint?

 Ans.
-A unique constraint is used to ensure that the field/column will have only unique value(no duplication).
+A unique constraint is used to ensure that the field/column will have only a unique value(no duplication).

 Ques.16.
 What is a Primary Key?

 Ans.
-A primary key is a column or a combination of columns which uniquely identifies a record in the database.
+A primary key is a column or a combination of columns that uniquely identifies a record in the database.
 A primary key can only have unique and not NULL values and there can be only one primary key in a table.

 Ques.17.
 What is the difference between unique key and primary key?

 Ans.
-A unique key allows null value(although only one) but a primary key doesn't allow null values.
+A unique key allows null value(although only one) but a primary key doesn’t allow null values.
 A table can have more than one unique keys columns while there can be only one primary key.
-A unique key column creates non-clustered index whereas primary key creates a clustered index on the column.
+A unique key column creates a non-clustered index whereas the primary key creates a clustered index on the column.

 Ques.18.
 What is a composite key?